WilliamNT/KV-File-Generator-for-CS-GO/README.md

 8. If you want to make changes, type "n", and the program will clear all settings you entered.

 The file will be generated in the same directory the generator is, with the name of the map.

+# Known issues
+-If you rename the file, and it has a space, the program will crash (when typing "n" or "r" at the end where you confirm your configuration)